 - Set goals or dreams

 - Work with someone who can help and hold you accountable

-- Check in with those goals EVERY day
+- Check in with those goals or dreams EVERY day

 You can do it.
 I have absolute faith.